 We plot in \figref{fig:ar_mag_energy}(a) the total unsigned magnetic flux at the photosphere, as well as the flux emergence rate, which is given by the time derivative of the magnetic flux.
 The total unsigned magnetic flux for the 197$^{2}$\,Mm$^{2}$ quiet Sun is $2\times10^{22}$\,Mx.
-After 10 hours, as emerging flux bundles arrive in the photosphere, the magnetic flux begin to increase at relative stable rate of about $4\times10^{21}$\,Mx/hour.
-The flux continues to grow to about $1.3\times10^{23}$\,Mx at end of the AR run.
-In the later half of the evolution, the mean emergence rate also decreases to about $2\times10^{21}$\,Mx/hour.
-The evolution from $t{=}8$ to 48\,hours leads to a mean flux emergence rate of $2.5\times10^{21}$\,Mx/hour.
+After 10 hours, as emerging flux bundles arrive in the photosphere, the magnetic flux begins to increase at a relatively stable rate of about $4\times10^{21}$\,Mx/h.
+The flux continues to grow to about $1.3\times10^{23}$\,Mx at the end of the AR run.
+In the latter half of the evolution, the mean emergence rate also decreases to about $2\times10^{21}$\,Mx/h.
+The evolution from $t{=}8$ to 48\,hours leads to a mean flux emergence rate of $2.5\times10^{21}$\,Mx/h.

-Considering the domain as a whole active region, its magnetic flux is comparable to the largest active regions observed on the Sun, for example NOAA active region 12192 that contains $1.6\times10^{23}$\,Mx unsigned flux \citep{SunXudong+al:2015}.
-This big simulated active region is accompanied by a faster flux emergence than smaller active regions \citep{Otsuji+al:2011,Toriumi+al:2014,Norton+al:2017}\footnote{When compared with results shown in signed flux and signed emergence rate, the unsigned flux and unsigned emergence rate shown in \figref{fig:ar_mag_energy}(a) is divided by 2, as the flux in the photosphere is balanced in this simulation.}. \citet{SunXudong+Norton:2017} reported the fastest flux emergence ever observed in an active region with about half of the peak flux of this simulation.
-The observed mean (peak) emergence rate is about $4.9\times10^{20}$ ($1.1\times10^{21}$) Mx/hour, which is about $1/5$ ($1/4$) of emergence rate in the simulation.
-The numerical experiments in Paper\,I shows that when the bottom boundary is placed deeper (e.g., 18\,Mm and 30\,Mm beneath the photosphere), it takes longer for flux emergence and less unsigned flux emerges to the photosphere, yielding a reduced flux emergence rate (about $1/3$ of the current simulation) that is more close to observations.
+Considering the domain as a whole active region, its magnetic flux is comparable to the largest active regions observed on the Sun, for example, NOAA active region 12192, which contains $1.6\times10^{23}$\,Mx unsigned flux \citep{SunXudong+al:2015}.
+This large simulated active region is accompanied by a faster flux emergence than smaller active regions \citep{Otsuji+al:2011,Toriumi+al:2014,Norton+al:2017}\footnote{The unsigned flux and emergence rate shown in \figref{fig:ar_mag_energy}(a) are divided by 2 when they are compared with the signed flux and emergence rate measured within a single polarity \citep[e.g., as in][]{Norton+al:2017}.}. \citet{SunXudong+Norton:2017} reported the fastest flux emergence ever observed in an active region with about half of the peak flux of this simulation.
+The observed mean (peak) emergence rate is about $4.9\times10^{20}$ ($1.1\times10^{21}$) Mx/h, which is about $1/5$ ($1/4$) of the emergence rate in the simulation.
+The numerical experiments in Paper\,I showed that when the bottom boundary is placed deeper (e.g., 18\,Mm and 30\,Mm beneath the photosphere), it takes longer for flux emergence and less unsigned flux emerges to the photosphere, yielding a reduced flux emergence rate (about $1/3$ of the current simulation) that is closer to observations.